Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts

-\parabold{On-ground Support} In many cases, such as \shiksha, enthusiasm around AI itself helped mobilize this support. \shikshadomaintwo explained how the launch of the AI-driven lesson planning tool by the Education Minister significantly boosted its visibility, encouraging more teachers to adopt it.
+\parabold{On-ground Support} In many cases, such as \shiksha, the institutional support was mobilized not only through formal structures but also through the broader excitement surrounding AI. \shikshadomaintwo explained how the launch of the AI-driven lesson planning tool by the Education Minister significantly boosted its visibility, encouraging more teachers to adopt it.
 In addition, integrating \shiksha in the existing structures of the partner organization, such as training and ongoing support from teacher mentors, resulted in more adoption.
 Similar dynamics played out in health context.
 In \cataractbot, hospital counselors were central to onboarding patients, including guiding them on how to use the application.
 On-the-ground support also proved indispensable in \ashabot, where early assumptions about WhatsApp’s familiarity proved misplaced.
 As \ashabotdomain reflected:

 \begin{quote} \textit{``Initially, we assumed that since health workers already used WhatsApp, no training on the bot was necessary.
 Over time, we realized training was essential, given the variation in their digital literacy, so in the new district rollout, we now provide it.''} (P12) \end{quote}